SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 ### discussion

-As the number of vehicles increases, the effect becomes less effective.
+- As the number of vehicles increases, the effect becomes less effective.
+- Timer are not stable.
+Maybe model learn some spatial distribution of grid score to represent episode end state value (end signal).